 "Le chat...
 I am back!" said... xQc?
 I mean the hair is right, and the voice is definitely his.

 "It is a-okay!" says this xQc, "Here we go dude!
 I am back!
 Not banned!
 And are you ready?
 Because I am playing Minecraft!"

 "xQc" made a surprise return to Twitch.
 (Picture: Myth)

-Of course, this wasn't xQc but Ali "Myth" Kobani, who after winding down his Fortnite career has made a name for himself as Twitch's answer to SNL, with the TSM star nailing many of the platform's top creators including Tfue, Summit1g and NICKMERCS.
+Of course, this wasn't xQc but Ali "Myth" Kabbani, who after winding down his Fortnite career has made a name for himself as Twitch's answer to SNL, with the TSM star nailing many of the platform's top creators including Tfue, Summit1g and NICKMERCS.

 But it is xQc that delights fans most, with Myth bringing him out while doing an impromptu cast of a Valorant match, or when sending up the former Overwatch star's approach to Among Us.